 We are very pleased to have been recommended by the Bundesministerium für Bildung - Austrian Ministry of Education - on their official website.
 The English Teacher Training College’s Bilingual Classroom Initiative (ABCi) was founded in 2011 with the goal of reaching every schoolchild in Austria with a free, fun and interactive English project by the year 2020.
 The organisation president, Mr. Frank Carle, is a former Fulbright Teaching Assistant who loved teaching in Austrian schools so much that he thought of a way to improve the school system and integrate English project work into the curriculum and deliver it in a fun and engaging way.

-Posted by: Caitlin in Student Teacher Life 2 months ago
+Posted by: Caitlin in Newsletter, Student Teacher Life 1 month, 2 weeks ago